 Dr.(s) Grant and Phoebe Nelson is a husband/wife team that contributed to the 6 hours Prevention Ethics course.

 Dr. Phoebe P. Nelson received her doctorate degree in Educational Management from De La Salle University, Manila Philippines.
-She also finished BS Commerce major in Marketing Management and AB Philosophy at the same University.
-She finished her Master of Arts in Education at the Southern Luzon State University in Lucban, Quezon.
+She also completed B.S.
+Commerce major in Marketing Management and AB Philosophy at the same University.
+She completed her Master of Arts in Education at the Southern Luzon State University in Lucban, Quezon.

 Dr. Nelson has over 16 years of work experience as an educator.
 She was the team leader in the preparation of the feasibility study for the creation of the City College of Lucena.
 She became its first College Dean from 2002 to 2007.